aliostad/PerfIt/README.md

  - Instead of `InstrumentationContext` string, now there is `InstrumentationContext` object where you can add a bit more context.
  - `PerfitClientDelegatingHandler` has moved to PerfIt.Http project/package to support both .NET 4.52+ and .NET Core
  - There is a `Name` property now on `IInstrumentationInfo`
  - There is a global static event (`PerfItRuntime.InstrumentorCreated`) whenever an Instrumentor is created.
-Ideal for changing instrumentors that are created using attributes.
+Ideal for modifying instrumentors that are created using attributes such as adding/removing tracers.

 FAQ